nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Edits the entry at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* The edited appointment **cannot have a meeting date and time that is already passed**.

 Examples:
 *  `edit appointment 3 d/21-07-2021 t/1500` Edits the date and time of the 3rd appointment to be `21-07-2021` and `1500` respectively.